 For individuals overwhelmed by debt, litigation only increases the inherent stress of filing for bankruptcy.
 Dave will listen, explain your options, and help you decide what's worth fighting for.

-Dave Burns is available to meet with clients in both Minneapolis and St. Paul.
+Dave Burns represents clients in Minneapolis, St. Paul and elsewhere in Minnesota.
 For a consultation, please call (612) 677-8351 or email firstname.lastname@example.org.